Bootle Town Hall: History

 King George VI and Queen Elizabeth visited the town hall and met with civic leaders in May 1938.

-Memorabilia associated with Captain Johnnie Walker, who gained a reputation for his successful anti-submarine warfare exploits in the Battle of the Atlantic during the Second World War, included the ships's bell from HMS Starling which was given to Bootle Town Hall in October 1964.
+Memorabilia associated with Captain Frederic John Walker, who gained a reputation for his successful anti-submarine warfare exploits in the Battle of the Atlantic during the Second World War, includes two paintings, naval ensigns, the General Chase signal flags and the ships's bell from HMS Starling which was given to Bootle Town Hall in October 1964.

 The colours of the 7th Battalion the King's Regiment (Liverpool), which had been based at Park Street in Bootle and which evolved to become the 40th (The King's) Royal Tank Regiment in 1938, were laid up in the town hall in October 1966.

 The building continued to be the local seat of government when the Metropolitan Borough of Sefton was formed in 1974.
 The main administrative base for new council was established at Bootle Town Hall although the council continued to maintain a presence in Southport by holding some of the meetings of its full council at Southport Town Hall.
 In March 2020, the town hall, along with the Atkinson Art Gallery and Library and Waterloo Town Hall, was the venue for A Nightingale's Song, a video production produced by Illuminos as part of Sefton's Borough of Culture celebrations, which involved the projection of a story describing local coastal communities onto prominent buildings.

 Works of art in the town hall include a painting by Marcel Gillis depicting the fabled Angels of Mons which protected the British Army in the First World War and a painting by Edward Halliday depicting the 40th (The King's) Royal Tank Regiment parading before Queen Elizabeth II at Buckingham Palace in October 1960.